AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/building-mobile-extensions/interacting-with-rules.md

 ### Publishing supported actions

 Conditions can be supported by publishing the events that you want to use in a rule.
-For more information, see the Launch documentation on [action types](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/web/action-types.html).
+For more information, see the tags documentation on [action types](https://experienceleague.adobe.com/docs/experience-platform/tags/extension-dev/web/action-types.html).

 ```json
     "actions": [